 The sugar usually comes from dextrose, which is derived from starches like rice and corn.
 Malt liquor is also brewed like a lager and requires a lower temperature.

 Why is Beer More Expensive Than Malt Liquor?

 One of the major reasons people compare malt liquor vs beer is because of the price.
 Malt liquor comes in a bigger bottle but is cheaper than a 12 oz bottle of beer.
 In fact, most brands go for around $5.
 That’s a significant difference from what you pay for a single bottle of craft beer or a 6-pack.

 But why is malt liquor so cheap?
 First reason: no hops.
 Since manufacturers dump in sugar to flavor malt liquor, they don’t need to worry about buying expensive strains of hops to make new brews.
-Second: malt liquor was made during a time in US history when people didn’t like beer.
+Secondly, malt liquor was produced during a time in US history when people didn’t like beer.
 It was to be a cheaper beer alternative with more alcohol.

 Who could say no?

 Flavor of Malt Liquor vs Beer